SQLStreamStore/SQLStreamStore/README.md

 # Cedar EventStore

-Cedar Event Store is an event sourcing library for .NET
+Cedar Event Store is an event store library for .NET

 **This project is under heavy development at this time.**